Deafness Resource Centre provide support for D/deaf people in St Helens, Halton & Knowsley

 Support & Social Groups

-We run various support groups including Tinnitus, Hard of Hearing and social groups
+We run various support groups including Tinnitus, Hard of Hearing, Deaf Club and social events

 Interpreters & Communication